roby2014/chip-8-emulator/README.md

     *(make sure you specify your SFML path)*

 - Compile the project:
+    - Visual Studio
-    - Open the VS solution and build it
+        - Open the solution
+        - Change `SFML_DIR` value inside `CMakeSettings.json`
+        - Build it
+    - Terminal
-    - or just run: `cmake --build build --config Release`
+        - Just run: `cmake --build build --config Release`

 - Running:
     - Either drag a rom file into the exe or run by command line: